Mebuki-mebuki/rust_sfq/docs/src/circuit.md

 The `Circuit` struct corresponds to a subcircuit in SPICE and serves as the main object for constructing SFQ circuits in RustSFQ.

-The `Circuit` instance holds all the necessary information to generate a netlist.
+The `Circuit` instance holds the gate and wire information needed to build a netlist.

-By passing a reference to a backend's `generate()` function, you can convert the circuit into a string in formats such as SPICE or Verilog, depending on the backend.
+Netlist generation is performed through `Design`.
+A `Design` runs timing checks for its circuits and then invokes the selected backend, such as SPICE or Verilog.

 ---